equinor/radix-platform/scripts/prometheus-operator/README.md

 ```

 The restore deletes the existing contents of that `prometheus-db` subpath,
-copies the snapshot files directly into `/prometheus`, skips `manifest.json`,
+copies the snapshot files directly into `/prometheus`, corrects ownership, and
-corrects ownership, and does not create an `old` directory or a temporary disk.
+does not create an `old` directory or a temporary disk.
+The backup and restore
+Jobs remain in the cluster after completion so their logs can be inspected.
+Before a new run, the existing Job with the same name is deleted and recreated.
 Backups created with the older timestamp-folder layout are still supported; the
 restore script selects the newest timestamped snapshot folder when needed.